sharad-ghimire/Notes/uts/PMP/project-management.md

 **IT as a Professions** :

-> Experts in a field, which provides them an advantage over the lay person and that prefessional's work has the potential to impact the general public at large.
+> Experts in a field, which provides them an advantage over the lay person and that professional's work has the potential to impact the general public at large.

 **Professional Code of Ethics**